CAM-Gerlach/spyder-api-docs/docs/plugin_development.rst

+.. _tutorial-building-plugin:

 ===================
 Building our plugin
 ===================

-We'll now build the three components of our plugin step by step: its graphical widgets, the container for them, and the plugin interface itself.
+We'll now build the three components of our plugin step by step: its :ref:`graphical widgets <tutorial-building-widgets-py>`, the :ref:`container for them <tutorial-building-container-py>`, and the :ref:`plugin interface itself <tutorial-building-plugin-py>`.

 The `Spyder-Pomodoro-Timer repository`_ contains all the major versions of the code we'll walk you through, in case you run into any issues.
-We'll call the initial template (produced by the cookiecutter template) *INITIAL*.
+We'll call the initial template (produced by :ref:`the cookiecutter above <tutorial-plugin-structure>`) *INITIAL*.
-The first version we are going to have after the first editions will be called ``HELLO WORLD``.
+The first working version we are building here we'll refer to as ``HELLO WORLD``.

 .. note::

-   We will include links to the GitHub diffs between the tags where relevant, as an aid to check the progressive changes that we'll make in the code.
+   We will include links to the GitHub diffs between the tags at the end of each subsection, as an aid to check the progressive changes that we'll make in the code.

 .. _Spyder-Pomodoro-Timer repository: https://github.com/map0logo/spyder-pomodoro-timer
 .. _INITIAL: https://github.com/map0logo/spyder-pomodoro-timer/tree/v0.1.1-dev0

+.. _tutorial-building-widgets-py:

 The widgets
 ~~~~~~~~~~~